The64thGamer/cheeseepedia/content/wiki/Sharonville, OH (1429 E Kemper Rd).md

 In 1987 'Sneakers of Cincinnati' would close due to failing to pay rent.
 An auction would be held on December 29, 1987 at 10:00am.
 Some of the items sold were 'Doors, rug, telephones, broken chairs, store bus, records, mike stand, sander, jars, heavy duty Sawz-all, 3 backgammon boards & dice, 2 malt makers, 18 unit locker, 4 chairs, volleyball, display cases, trivia pursuit game, 2 large rolls of drapery fabric'.<ref>https://www.newspapers.com/image/102188782/</ref>

-The property would sit vacant until January 1991 when the property would be put up for sale with it being advertised as **'TRI-COUNTY** 1429 E. Kemper, formerly Sneakers Nite Club, 10,000+ S.F. on 1.66 acres, F.F. & E. included Excellent retail opportunity in heart of Tri-County'.<ref>https://www.newspapers.com/image/103065384/?terms=%221429%20E%20Kemper%22%20&match=1</ref> later that year in August 1991 'Showbiz Pizza Time, Inc' would purchase the property for $675,000<ref>https://www.newspapers.com/image/102106249/?terms=%221429%20E%20Kemper%22%20&match=1</ref>
+The property would sit vacant until January 1991 when the property would be put up for sale with it being advertised as <b>'TRI-COUNTY</b> 1429 E. Kemper, formerly Sneakers Nite Club, 10,000+ S.F. on 1.66 acres, F.F. & E. included Excellent retail opportunity in heart of Tri-County'.<ref>https:<i>www.newspapers.com/image/103065384/?terms=%221429%20E%20Kemper%22%20&match=1</ref> later that year in August 1991 'Showbiz Pizza Time, Inc' would purchase the property for $675,000<ref>https:</i>www.newspapers.com/image/102106249/?terms=%221429%20E%20Kemper%22%20&match=1</ref>

 On September 8, 1992 the Sharonville, OH Chuck E. Cheese's Pizza would open.
 The store was one of the first to receive [SPT 1992 Remodel Program]({{< ref "wiki/SPT 1992 Remodel Program.md" >}}) and also obtain the [2-Stage]({{< ref "wiki/2-Stage.md" >}}).
 It would retain the layout of the Showbiz Pizza Place but with changes done by Sneakers of Cincinnati such as installing a walkway into the kitchen on the left of was originally the Salad Bar.
 This would mean the Food Tray would be installed in the kitchen instead of out front for any guest to access.
 [Louisville, KY (5743 Preston Hwy)]({{< ref "wiki/Louisville, KY (5743 Preston Hwy).md" >}}) would begin showing up on the advertisements despite not being nearby to other locations on said advertisements.
 The store is removed in November 1997 after closing.<ref>https://www.newspapers.com/image/101919542/</ref>